robertkowalski/couchdb-fauxton/styleguide.md

 This is intended to be a living document: any disagreements about style should be brought to the community via IRC, discussed, agreed upon and documented here.

-Note: We have jshint running as a grunt task which will catch the more egregious errors (missing `vars`, missing semicolons etc).
-See the `gruntfile.js` for the settings being used.
+Note: We have JSHint running as a grunt task which will catch the more egregious errors (missing `vars`, missing semicolons etc).
+See the `Gruntfile.js` for the settings being used.

 ## Programming Style